sas-isus/d8-refactored/web/modules/contrib/webform/README.md

 The installation of this module is like other Drupal modules.

+ 1. If your site is [managed via Composer](https://www.drupal.org/node/2718229), use Composer to download the webform module running
+    ```composer require "drupal/webform"```.
+Otherwise copy/upload the webform
- 1. Copy/upload the webform module to the modules directory of your Drupal installation.
+    module to the modules directory of your Drupal installation.

  2. Enable the 'Webform' module and desired sub-modules in 'Extend'.
    (/admin/modules)

  3. Set up user permissions. (/admin/people/permissions#module-webform)

 RECOMMENDED MODULES
 -------------------